qiulanzeng/Loan-Default-Prediction/README.md

 ## Step 7: Configure EC2 as a self-hosted GitHub runner
 In GitHub:
-- Settings → Actions → Runners → New self-hosted runner
+- Settings → Actions → Runners → New self-hosted runner -> Linux

-Follow instructions to:
+In the browser terminal, enter the commands from GitHub (follow instructions) to:
 - Download and install the runner on EC2
 - Run ./config.sh and ./run.sh
 - It will show as idle in GitHub runners list